-Onside inside, you typically undress, store your clothes and wander to whatever amenities take your fancy.
+Onside inside, you typically undress, store your clothes, and wander to whatever amenities take your fancy.
 Jacuzzi, bar, open showers or steam rooms are generally the most common.
-Then the gay sauna cruising can begin, when you find a suitable match, well basically everywhere here is fair game unless otherwise stated so you can be as public or discreet as you want.
+Then the gay sauna cruising can begin.
+When you find a suitable match, well, basically everywhere here is fair game unless otherwise stated, so you can be as public or discreet as you want.

 If that is not enough – sometimes set days are set for specific types of gay men, meaning you are more likely to find just what you are looking for.
 Bear, leather, twink, jocks, chub.
 You name it!
-There are also themed nights and parties include full-naked, gang-bang, lights off, kink and more.
+There are also themed nights, and parties include full-naked, gang-bang, lights off, kink, and more.

-Really, what happens in a gay sauna is up to you!
+At the end of the day (or night), what happens in a gay sauna is up to you!

 General Gay Sauna Facilities